ToolJet/ToolJet/docs/docs/widgets/color-picker.md

 ## Component Specific Actions (CSA)

-Following actions of Color Picker component can be controlled using the component specific actions(CSA):
+The following actions of the component can be controlled using component specific actions(CSA):

 | <div style={{ width:"100px"}}> Actions  </div>   | <div style={{ width:"135px"}}> Description </div> | <div style={{ width:"135px"}}> How To Access </div> |
 |:----------- |:----------- |:----------- |